sravansudeep/Wordle-Solver/README.md

 # Wordle Solver

-A Python-based Wordle solver to help you crack the popular word-guessing game!
+A Wordle solver to help you solve the popular word-guessing game!
 This project uses a word list (`answers.txt`) and a Chrome WebDriver (`chromedriver.exe`) for automation and logic implementation.

 ## Features
 - Efficiently narrows down possible answers using logic and constraints.